csarraud/ShinobiWeapon/README.md

 # TO DO

+- Implements Jashin Scythe power
-- Implement Samehada, Jashin Hoe and other sword like weapons
+- Implement Samehada and other sword like weapons
 - Implement Minato's Kunai craft
 - Implement Chakra Blade kunai